Free large beach bag pattern with pockets

 I don’t know about you but a trip to the beach always contains a little anxiety – I dread the thought of my car keys becoming lost in the sand!!
 A recent trip to the charity shop found me eyeing up beach bags, my daughter stopped me in my tracks by asking “Why aren’t you making your own, it will be better”.
-Her prompt led to this large beach bag pattern.
-With a holiday on the horizon I was delighted to spot a pair of curtains at a car boot sale, although faded in places careful cutting out meant I could avoid this.
+Her prompt led to this large tote beach bag pattern.

 Large Beach Bag Pattern

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 Start by creating the front panel.
 Lay the right sides together of accent fabric to main fabric.
 Stitch 1/4″ seam allowance.
 Press seam open.
 Repeat for the other long side of the accent fabric.
 This will create a panel 19 by 17″.

 Iron on fusible fleece to all main fabrics.

 Sew the main bag together.
 Sew each side seam stopping a quarter of an inch before the bottom of the seam.

 Pin in your base fabric, sew each seam stopping a centimeter before the edge.